Help

 American Institute of Certified Planners Certification Maintenance Credits

-This webinar is approved by the American Planning Association (APA) for 1.5 Certification Maintenance (CM) Credits.
+This webinar was approved by the American Planning Association (APA) for 1.5 Certification Maintenance (CM) Credits.
 CM credits provide continuing education opportunities for AICP Certified Planners to continue their professional skills and knowledge.
 To receive CM credits, Certified Planners should visit the TRB event webpage on American Planning Association and register their participation.
+If you have problems reporting your CM credits or have general questions about the CM program, please contact the APA

 Continuing Education Units for Accredited Airport Executives